 Physical and Electromagnetic Interference

-There’s also the matter of physical interference.
+There’s also the matter of local or geographic obstacles.
 If a hill or a large building is next to your location, your options for getting a good signal are limited.

-When a nearby TV station boosts its signal strength enough, however, it may render these such interference sources insignificant.
+If a nearby TV station upgrades its equipment, thereby boosting its signal strength, for example, it may render such interference sources insignificant.

-If your roof is made of metal, this will reflect away signals and interfere with TV reception.
+Another example is if you mount your TV antenna on a metal roof.
+This will reflect away signals and interfere with TV reception.

 It’s therefore important to mount your antenna at least one meter (around 3.3 feet) above a metal roof so as to minimize such interference.

 You should also look into sources of electromagnetic interference.